Todoviernes/install-docker/README.md

 # install-docker

 Install Docker and Docker Compose to Ubuntu 20

-Read the comments on file for usage
+### Remember to read the comments on file for usage